programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 This sentence is separated by a single line break from the preceding one.

 Paragraphs must be separated by an empty line.
 Leave an empty line between `syntax.` and `This` to see how this works.
 In some implementations of Markdown, single line breaks must also be indicated with two empty spaces at the end of each line.
-This is unnecessary in the [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) variant that Stackedit uses by default.
+This is unnecessary in the [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) variant that StackEdit uses by default.

 #### Adding Emphasis